 Have you ever taken a peek at a New York City subway map?
 If you have, you’ve probably noticed the large green section north of midtown, quaintly labeled Central Park.
 Well, with the influx of warm weather, Central Park is for sure the place to be in the spring.
 Spanning 843 acres, Central Park rests in between the Upper West side and the Upper East Side.
+Many people may have decided to move to New York City just so that they are closer to famous attractions such as this.
+There are many different real estate options for people who are willing to move to this area, such as these upper west side apartment buildings which may be a perfect place for people to start their new life in this beautiful city.
+And not forgetting that it is only a short distance away from Central Park.
 To this day it was one of the most revered and famous parks in the United States of America.

 Olmstead designed by a specific theory believing that: “It takes a lot of artifices to create convincing “natural” scenery.”
 Olmstead implemented a number of principles into park architecture and many of these define how landscape architecture is designed today.

 1. A park should complement the city to which it belongs.
 If a city is cramped, crowded, and rectilinear, its park should be composed of sinuous thoroughfares and a variable topography that includes large open spaces.